-Also Unesco World Heritage–listed, Melaka and George Town (Penang) have uniquely distinctive architectural and cultural townscapes, developed over a half a millennium of Southeast Asian cultural and trade exchange.
-Both cities embody the region’s pot pourri of cultures.
-Muslim Malays, religiously diverse Chinese, and Hindu and Muslim Indians muddle along with aboriginal groups (the Orang Asli) on Peninsular Malaysia and Borneo’s indigenous people, scores of tribes known collectively as Dayaks.
+Unesco World Heritage–listed, Melaka and George Town (Penang) have uniquely distinctive architectural and cultural townscapes, developed over a half a millennium of Southeast Asian cultural and trade exchange.
+Both cities embody the region’s pot pourri of cultures, principally Muslim Malays, religiously diverse Chinese, and Hindu and Muslim Indians.
+And then there are the scores of tribal people on Borneo, known collectively as Dayaks, and Peninsular Malaysia's indigenous people (the Orang Asli).
 Each ethnic group has its own language and cultural practices which you can best appreciate through a packed calendar of festivals and a delicious variety of cuisines.

 Why I Love Malaysia, Singapore & Brunei